quassel/quassel/src/core/SQL/README.md

 if (Client::isCoreFeatureEnabled(Quassel::Feature::FeatureName)) { ... }
 ```

+Depending on the type of protocol change, you might also need to update
+[`serializers.cpp`][file-cpp-serializers] and related files.

 8.  **Test everything!
 Upgrade, migrate, new setups, new client/old core,
 old client/new core, etc.**